-Logtalk uses a depth-first search procedure for finding predicate declarations and predicate definitions, as explained below.
-The search procedures locate the entities holding the predicate declaration and the predicate definition using the predicate name and arity.
-The alias/2 predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default search procedure).
+Logtalk uses a depth-first lookup procedure for finding predicate declarations and predicate definitions, as explained below, when a message is sent to an object.
+The lookup procedures locate the entity holding the predicate declaration and the entity holding the predicate definition using the predicate name and arity.
+The alias/2 predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default lookup procedure).

-The search procedures are used when sending a message (using the ::/2, ::/1, and /1 control constructs) and when making super calls (using the ^^/1 control construct).
-The exact details of the search procedures depend on the role played by the object receiving the message or making the super call, as explained next.
-The search procedures are also used by the current_predicate/1 and predicate_property/2 reflection predicates.
+The lookup procedures are used when sending a message (using the (::)/2, (::)/1, and /1 control constructs) and when making super calls (using the (^^)/1 control construct).
+The exact details of the lookup procedures depend on the role played by the object receiving the message or making the super call, as explained next.
+The lookup procedures are also used by the current_predicate/1 and predicate_property/2 reflection predicates.

 Protocol inheritance refers to the inheritance of predicate declarations (scope directives).
 These can be contained in objects, protocols, or categories.
 Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols and a protocol may extend several protocols.

-The search order for predicate declarations is first the object, second the implemented protocols (and the protocols that these may extend), third the imported categories (and the protocols that they may implement), and last the objects that the object extends.
-This search is performed in depth-first order.
+The lookup order for predicate declarations is first the object, second the implemented protocols (and the protocols that these may extend), third the imported categories (and the protocols that they may implement), and finally the objects that the object extends.
+This lookup is performed in depth-first order.
 When an object inherits two different declarations for the same predicate, by default, only the first one will be considered.

-The search order for predicate declarations starts in the object classes.
-Following the classes declaration order, the search starts in the classes implemented protocols (and the protocols that these may extend), second the classes imported categories (and the protocols that they may implement), and last the superclasses of the object classes.
-This search is performed in depth-first order.
+The lookup order for predicate declarations starts in the object classes.
+Following the classes declaration order, the lookup starts in the classes implemented protocols (and the protocols that these may extend), second the classes imported categories (and the protocols that they may implement), and finally the superclasses of the object classes.
+This lookup is performed in depth-first order.
 If the object inherits two different declarations for the same predicate, by default only the first one will be considered.

 Implementation inheritance refers to the inheritance of predicate definitions.
 These can be contained in objects or in categories.
 Logtalk supports multi-inheritance of implementation: an object may import several categories or extend, specialize, or instantiate several objects.

-The search order for predicate definitions is similar to the search for predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives).
+The lookup order for predicate definitions is similar to the lookup for predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives).

-The search order for predicate definitions is similar to the search for predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives) and that the search starts at the instance itself (that received the message) before proceeding, if no predicate definition is found there, to the instance classes and then to the class superclasses.
+The lookup order for predicate definitions is similar to the lookup for predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives) and that the lookup starts at the instance itself (that received the message) before proceeding, if no predicate definition is found there, to the instance classes and then to the class superclasses.

 When we define a predicate that is already inherited from an ancestor object or an imported category, the inherited definition is hidden by the new definition.
 This is called inheritance overriding: a local definition overrides any inherited definitions.
 For example, assume that we have the following two objects: